 Like many other flowering plants, marigolds should not be fed to them on a daily basis.
 This flower should be given to them occasionally to prevent any health issues.

-If you gave too many marigolds for them to eat, they may start to health problems.
+If you gave too many marigolds for them to eat, they may start to have health problems.
 Below are some of the problems you may encounter:

 Poisoning and Bad Digestion